41 Degrees To Fahrenheit

 • 212°F: The boiling point of water at standard atmospheric pressure.

 The scale is divided into 180 equal degrees between these two points.
 This makes it less intuitive than the Celsius scale, where the freezing and boiling points of water are neatly 0°C and 100°C respectively, divided into 100 degrees.
-The difference in the scales stems from different choices for the reference points during their development.
+So the difference in the scales stems from different choices for the reference points during their development.
 Fahrenheit used a mixture of ice, water, and ammonium chloride to define his zero point.

 41°F: A Temperature with Significance